aufarhmn/etl/README.md

-# YG Entertainment Stock Data Retrieval
+# Analyzing YG Entertainment Stock Data with 'Blackpink' Keyword Trends

-This Python script allows you to retrieve historical stock data for YG Entertainment using the Yahoo Finance API.
-The data is saved to a CSV file for further analysis.
+This project aims to analyze correlation between YG Entertainment stock price and 'Blackpink' keyword trends.
+There three folders, each folder contains different data and code.
+Each folder represent different steps in ETL process.

 ## Prerequisites